jtablesaw/tablesaw/docs/userguide/importing_data.md

 Table.read().csv(InputStream stream, String tableName);
 ```

-It can be used to read local files, but also files read across the net, in S3, etc. Here are examples using HTTP and S3.
-Here’s some examples.
+It can be used to read local files, but also files read across the net, in S3, etc. Here’s some examples of how it can be used.

 ### Loading a CSV from a Website: